Watering

 1. 1

-Cut off watering entirely for now and let the mix dry down as far as it will go.
-A chopstick pushed to the pot's base gives an honest reading where the cane's thick base can otherwise mask how wet the deeper soil still is — resume only once it withdraws clean and dry.
+Stop watering entirely for now and let the mix dry down as far as it will go.
+A chopstick pushed to the base of the pot gives an honest reading where the cane's own thick base can otherwise mask how wet the deeper soil still is — resume watering only once it withdraws clean and dry.

 2. 2

-Dieffenbachia is almost always sold already nested in a foil-wrapped or ceramic decorative sleeve — lift the grow pot straight out of that sleeve and look for pooled water sitting under it before doing anything else.
-Growers frequently miss this because the sleeve hides the reservoir from view entirely.
+Dieffenbachia is almost always sold already nested in a foil-wrapped or ceramic decorative sleeve — lift the grow pot straight out of that sleeve and check for pooled water sitting underneath before doing anything else.
+This step gets missed often, because the sleeve hides the reservoir entirely from view.

 3. 3

-If the cane is firm and leaf yellowing is limited: the overwatering was caught early.
-A watering correction and soil assessment may be sufficient.
-Monitor for the next 2 weeks.
+If the cane is firm throughout and leaf yellowing is limited to one or two leaves, the overwatering was likely caught early.
+A correction to the watering routine and a general soil assessment may be enough on their own; monitor closely over the following two weeks.

 4. 4